Controls

 Radio

 Allows the user to pick an option from a set.
 Options are laid out in a list with a circle to the left.
 Selecting a circle deselects the previously clicked option in the control.
-This is functionaly the same as a dropdown.
+This is functionally the same as a dropdown.

 This control has the following additional properties: